 ModivCare Inc. ("ModivCare" or the "Company") is a technology-enabled healthcare services company that provides a suite of integrated supportive care solutions for public and private payors and their members.
-Its value-based solutions address the social determinants of health ("SDoH") by connecting members to essential care services.
+Its value-based solutions address the social determinants of health ("SDOH") by connecting members to essential care services.
 By doing so, ModivCare helps health plans manage risks, reduce costs, and improve overall health outcomes.
-ModivCare is a provider of non-emergency medical transportation ("NEMT"), personal care services ("PCS"), and remote patient monitoring ("RPM") solutions, which serve similar, highly vulnerable patient populations.
+ModivCare is a provider of non-emergency medical transportation ("NEMT"), personal care services ("PCS"), and remote patient monitoring solutions ("RPM") solutions, which serve similar, highly vulnerable patient populations.
 The technology-enabled operating model in its NEMT segment includes the coordination of non-emergency medical transportation services supported by an infrastructure of core competencies in risk underwriting, contact center management, network credentialing and claims management.
-Additionally, its personal care services include placements of non-medical personal care assistants, home health aides and nurses primarily to Medicaid patient populations in need of care monitoring and assistance performing daily living activities in the home setting.
-ModivCare's remote patient monitoring services include personal emergency response systems, vitals monitoring, medication management and data-driven patient engagement solutions.
+Additionally, its personal care services in its PCS segment include placements of non-medical personal care assistants, home health aides and nurses primarily to Medicaid patient populations in need of care monitoring and assistance performing daily living activities in the home setting.
+ModivCare's remote patient monitoring services solutions in its RPM segment include the monitoring of personal emergency response systems, vitals monitoring, medication management and data-driven patient engagement solutions.

-ModivCare also holds a 43.6 % minority interest in CCHN Group Holdings, Inc. and its subsidiaries, which operates under the Matrix Medical Network brand ("Matrix").
-Matrix, which is included in our Corporate and Other segment, maintains a national network of community-based clinicians who deliver in-home and on-site services.
+ModivCare also holds a 43.6% minority interest in CCHN Group Holdings, Inc. and its subsidiaries, which operates under the Matrix Medical Network brand ("Matrix").
+Matrix, which is included in our the Corporate and Other segment, maintains a national network of community-based clinicians who deliver in-home and on-site services.